hetida/hetida-designer/docs/integration_guide/adapter_system/builtin_adapters/sql_adapter.md

 * "append_tables" generate sinks that allow to append tabular data to them.
 * "replace_tables" replace the complete table with the provided dataframe on each write!

+Each database can additionally offer a special "SQL Query" source that lets a user enter and run an arbitrary free-text SQL query.
+Because this allows executing arbitrary SQL (limited only by the permissions of the database user in the connection url), it is **disabled by default** and must be explicitly enabled per database by setting `"allow_arbitrary_sql_query_sources": true`.

 Additionally, timeseries tables, which can be used as sources or sinks, can be configured.
 They must be listed under "timeseries_tables" in the database configuration.
 An entry in "timeseries_tables" is a mapping of a table name to a dictionary, in which the timeseries table can be configured further.